-The National Land Survey of Finland has an open data policy that allows you downloading a variety of geographical data like aerial imagery, traditional topographic maps, DEM, LiDAR data, etc. The service can be accessed in English here.
-The aerial image used in this exercise has been created from two orthorectified CIR images downloaded from that service (M4134F\21062012 and M4143E\21062012).
+The National Land Survey of Finland has an open data policy that allows you downloading a variety of geographical data like aerial imagery, traditional topographic maps, DEM, LiDAR data, etc. The service can be accessed also in English here.
+The aerial image used in this exercise has been created from two orthorectified CIR images downloaded from that service (M4134F_21062012 and M4143E_21062012).

-- 1. Open QGIS and set the project's CRS to ETRS89 / ETRS-TM35FIN in Project ➤ Properties... ➤ CRS - 2.
-Add the CIR image rautjarvi\aerial.tif to the project: - 1.
-Go to the exercise\data\forestry\ folder using your file manager browser - 2.
-Drag and drop the file rautjarvi aerial.tif onto your project - 3.
-Save the QGIS project as digitizing\2012.qgs
+- Open QGIS and set the project's CRS to ETRS89 / ETRS-TM35FIN in Project ► Properties... ► CRS. - From the exercise_data\forestry\ folder, add the CIR image rautjarvi_aerial.tif that is containing the digitized lakes. - Then save the QGIS project as digitizing_2012.qgs.